highlightjs/highlight.js/docs/reference.rst

 The value of the attribute controls which language or languages will be used for highlighting:

-* single language name: explicit highlighting with the specified language
+* language name: explicit highlighting with the specified language
-* empty string: auto detection with all the languages available
+* empty array: auto detection with all the languages available
-* comma-separated list of languages: auto detection constrained to the specified set
+* array of language names: auto detection constrained to the specified set